ryantd42/NY-Legislative-Git/2023/S4598D-2023/bill.md

-  recommitted  to said committee -- reported favorably from said commit- tee, ordered to first report, amended on first report,  ordered  to  a second  report and ordered reprinted, retaining its place in the order of second report
+  recommitted  to said committee -- reported favorably from said commit- tee, ordered to first report, amended on first report,  ordered  to  a second  report and ordered reprinted, retaining its place in the order of second report -- reported favorably from said committee, amended on second report,  ordered  to  a  third  reading,  amended  and  ordered reprinted, retaining its place in the order of third reading

  AN  ACT  to  amend  the education law, in relation to funding for school anti-violence education programs

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph a of subdivision 1 of section 2814 of the educa- tion  law,  as amended by chapter 529 of the laws of 2023, is amended to read as follows:
   a.
 School safety activities.
 Programs eligible for funding pursuant to this section may include, but not be  limited  to:  (i)  safe  corridors programs;  (ii)  diversity  programs;  (iii) collaborative school safety programs with law enforcement agencies or community-based organizations;
- (iv)  metal  detectors,  intercom  and  other intra-school communication devices and other devices to increase school security and the safety  of school personnel and students; (v) programs which facilitate and promote community  involvement  in  school  facility planning; [and] (vi) SCHOOL ANTI-VIOLENCE EDUCATION PROGRAMS; AND  (VII)  other  programs  including comprehensive  school-based intervention models, approved by the commis- sioner, that reduce violence and improve  school  safety.
-Comprehensive school  based  intervention models shall coordinate with and collaborate
+ (iv) metal detectors,  intercom  and  other  intra-school  communication devices  and other devices to increase school security and the safety of school personnel and students; (v) programs which facilitate and promote community involvement in school facility  planning;  [and]  (vi)  SCHOOL ANTI-VIOLENCE  EDUCATION  PROGRAMS;  AND  (VII) other programs including comprehensive school-based intervention models, approved by the  commis-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08152-11-4
+  LBD08152-13-4
- S. 4598--C  2
+ S. 4598--D  2

- with other services currently being provided  in  the  school  district, incorporate  appropriate  school  violence  prevention  and intervention services, and coordinate appropriate funding sources to ensure the effi- cient delivery of services.
+ sioner,  that  reduce  violence and improve school safety.
+Comprehensive school based intervention models shall coordinate with  and  collaborate with  other  services  currently  being provided in the school district, incorporate  appropriate  school  violence  prevention  and intervention services, and coordinate appropriate funding sources to ensure the effi- cient delivery of services.
 Such comprehensive school-based intervention models shall also include provisions for the  involvement  of  teachers, parents,  school administrators in the development and implementation of the program,  a  detailed  statement  identifying  specific  performance goals,  a  proposed timetable for implementation and achievement of such goals and specific assessment methods which  will  be  used  to  measure student and school progress.
+FOR PURPOSES OF THIS SECTION, SCHOOL ANTI- VIOLENCE  EDUCATION PROGRAMS SHALL INCLUDE SCHOOL-BASED OR SCHOOL AFFIL- IATED PROGRAMS THAT ARE OPERATED BY NONPROFIT  ORGANIZATIONS  DURING  OR AFTER  THE  SCHOOL  DAY  AND  PROVIDES EVIDENCE-BASED TRAUMA SUPPORT AND GROUP COUNSELING FOR YOUTH IMPACTED BY GUN VIOLENCE,  ANTI-GUN  VIOLENCE EDUCATION, OR YOUTH EMPOWERMENT PROGRAMMING FOR STUDENTS IMPACTED BY GUN VIOLENCE,  AND  SHALL  ONLY BE DEEMED ELIGIBLE IF SUCH PROGRAMS IDENTIFY MEASURABLE OBJECTIVES AND SPECIFIC ASSESSMENT  METHODS,  AND  SHALL  NOT INCLUDE  ANY PROGRAM THAT USES FIREARMS FOR TRAINING OR DEMONSTRATION IN SUCH PROGRAM.
   § 2.
 This act shall take effect on the  same  date  and  in  the  same manner as chapter 529 of the laws of 2023, takes effect.